sharetribe/web-template/src/config/README.md

   - Stripe publishable key, day count available for booking, default merchant categry code
 - **[configTransaction.js](./configTransaction.js)**
   - transactionType (preset for supported transaction config combinations)

+### Default listing field: **_transactionType_**

+Transaction type is a custom set of configurations related to transactions.
+Transaction type defines which process, alias, unit type, showStock, etc. It is saved to the listing's public data.
+In the future, we are going to allow marketplace operators to define these presets through Console.

+### Default listing field: **_transactionProcessAlias_**

+The transaction is initiated with _transactionProcessAlias_, which is a string with the format:
+`process-name/alias`.

+Essentially, transactionProcessAlias is a contract between _listing_, existing processes in the _marketplace environment_, and the _client app_.
+If the client app supports process name and alias saved to the listing's extended data (_src/util/transaction.js_), it assumes that its own codebase is capable to render transaction-related UIs for that listing - and it expects that process with the same name is also created in connected marketplace environment on Flex backend.

+A developer/customizer is therefore responsible for keeping these 3 things in sync.
+If a process is added/discarded/edited on the Flex backend, the client app also needs to be updated and listings might need to be updated (which can be made with Integration API).

+### Default listing field: **_unitType_**

+The unit type's main functionality is to work as a pricing unit.
+Changing unit type should always also mean that pricing needs to be updated.

+Some processes could support multiple unit types.
+E.g. booking process supports _day_, _night_, and _hour_.

+We recommend that you don't use the same unit types with different processes.
+By default, the _"item"_ is for the product selling process; and _"day"_, _"night"_, and _"hour"_ are for the booking process.

 ### [src/util/configHelpers.js](../util/configHelpers.js)